MrWhiteNerdy/gatsby-starter-netlify-cms/src/pages/blog/2020-03-03-training-for-my-first-half-marathon.md

 Tuesday, March 3, 2020: 3 miles on the treadmill at 5.5 mph without stopping.

 Wednesday, March 4, 2020: 3 miles on treadmill at speeds ranging between 3.5-6.5.
 I pushed myself harder to go faster today which would explain why I had to take a break to walk a bit in between.
 Still, I am proud of myself for finishing all 3 miles.
 Today I thought about the importance of finding something to set my sights on or feel empowered by (and this is at times a bit of a struggle especially if you feel you are lacking in purpose or find yourself stuck in a rut that no longer "does the trick") Tomorrow I might try training outside to mix it up and keep my surroundings interesting.

+Thursday, March 5, 2020: Mostly a break day - just some yoga.

+Friday, March 6, 2020: I pushed myself a bit faster today at shorter bursts of energy ranging between 7.5-3.5 for about 1.5 miles.

+Saturday, March 7, 2020: